 - Space and resources for individuals and organizations to meet, mobilize and organize.

-- Publicity mechanisms such as a weekly calendar of progressive events in the South Bay, a quarterly newsletter, and a website.
+- Publicity mechanisms such as a weekly calendar of progressive events in the South Bay, presence on social media and a website.

 - Public forums for education and creative action, including teach-ins, film showings, book discussion groups, and mass demonstrations.

 1. We strive to promote cooperation and united action between organizations working for progressive social change.
 Recognizing differences in political strategies and priorities between affiliated groups, SJPJC provides an arena for building unity within diversity.